Emily Carr University of Art and Design: History

 Formerly established by the British Columbia Art League as the Vancouver School of Decorative and Applied Arts in 1925, the school was renamed the Vancouver School of Art in 1933.
+Unit/Pitt gallery was established by the student society of Vancouver School of Art.
 In 1978, the school was designated a provincial institute and incorporated as the Emily Carr College of Art and Design before moving to Granville Island in 1980.
 In 1995, a second building was opened on the Granville Island campus, at which time the college's name changed to the Emily Carr Institute of Art and Design (ECIAD).
 Around the same year, the institute was granted authority to offer its own undergraduate and honorary doctoral degrees.
 On April 28, 2008, the provincial government announced that it would amend the University Act at the Legislative Assembly of British Columbia and recognize ECIAD as a full university, which was formally named the Emily Carr University of Art + Design.

 The first graduate program at the university was introduced in 2003 (MFA) and would later expand to include the Master of Applied Arts (MAA) in 2006, the Master of Digital Media (MDM) in 2007, and the Master of Design in 2013 (MDes).
 The MDM program, in particular, was launched through the Centre for Digital Media, a campus consortium of four post-secondary institutions in British Columbia.

 In 2017, ECU moved from its longtime home on Granville Island to a permanent, purpose-built campus on Great Northern Way, which can accommodate more than twice as many students than the previous campus.
 The university's new location sits on a former industrial site within the False Creek Flats neighbourhood in East Vancouver.